|

 There are several theatres, too.
 The

-Theatre Royal (established 1744) is the
+Theatre Royal (established 1744) puts

-place for big-scale productions, staging everything from cabaret
+on big-scale productions, staging everything from cabaret

 and comedy, to Greek tragedy and modern drama, musicals,

-concerts and the York's famous, innovative, annual pantomime.
+concerts and a famous annual pantomime.

 The